UWSEDS/uwseds.github.io/software.md

 1. Update conda's listing of packages for your system:
 - $conda update conda
+2. Shift to a python 3.5 installation for your system:
+- $conda install python==3.5
-2. Install IPython notebook and all its requirements
+3. Install IPython notebook and all its requirements:
 - $ conda install ipython-notebook
-3. Navigate to the directory containing the course material.
+4. Navigate to the directory containing the course material.
 For example:
 - $ cd ~/LectureNotes/02-Python-and-Data
-4. Type ipython notebook in the terminal to start the notebook
+5. Type ipython notebook in the terminal to start the notebook;
 - $ ipython notebook

 If everything has worked correctly, it should automatically launch your default browser